How to Keep Your Quality Assurance Program on Track

 Verify That Inspections Are Being Done

 You know which inspections should be completed, so this is just a matter of making sure they are getting done.
-If you have an inspection and test plan (ITP), use it to automatically check the actual inspections against the scheduled ones.
-If you don’t have an ITP, you can verify compliance manually.
-You can do this on a rolling weekly basis by reviewing construction progress to determine what should have been inspected last week.
-Then, match actual inspections and verify what got done and what was missed.
+If you have an inspection and test plan (ITP), use it to automatically check the actual inspections against the scheduled ones, ensuring adherence to quality control procedures.
+If you don't have an ITP, you can verify compliance manually, monitoring key performance indicators such as construction progress on a rolling weekly basis.
+This allows you to determine what should have been inspected last week and match actual inspections to verify adherence to quality goals, identifying any missed inspections.

 Evaluate the Quality of Inspections